 - Make a video asking your kids what Mom means to them.
 Here are some questions to kick you off.
 What does Mom say the most?
 What is Mom’s favorite thing to do?
 Of all the things you love about Mom, what do you love the most?

 - Have the kids create a song about Mom and perform it for her on Mother’s Day.
-Want to live on the wild side?
-Make a song up about Quarantine Mom.

 - Help the kids make her breakfast or lunch.
 It doesn’t have to be extravagant… just from the heart.
 Let the kids lead out and choose what they want to make.